manoskout/Robotics_Project/README.md

 7. Lastly, you should go to the `/turtlebot3_autorace_traffic_light/turtlebot3_autorace_traffic_light_camera/calibration/extrinsic_calibration/projection.yaml` and update the parameters that you modify.
 Also, in the same directory there is the `compensation.yaml` file and you can modify the `clip_hist_percent` if you have changed the value.
 <!-- Add an image -->
 ### **Check Calibration**
-When you will have finished the camera calibration step according to the instruction above, You should follow the instructions below to check the results of you calibration.
+When you will have finished the camera calibration step according to the instruction above, You should follow the instructions below to check the results of your calibration.
 1. If you have closed the roscore, you should rerun it to establish communication between the turtlebot and the Remote PC.
 Hence, run the `roscore` command on `Remote PC`
 2. Similarly, the raspberry pi camera publisher should be enabled if you have disabled it.
 Run-on `Turtlebot`
 ```bash